TerminalHash/Modern/README.md

 * Tweaks for buttons;
 * Toolbar/notebook tweaks.

+### Little warning:

+Since the beginning of the development of this theme, only the dark version is the most complete.
+The other variations are given much less attention and may contain much more bugs and underpaints than the main (dark) one.
+If you notice a bug - **please, create a report and leave it in Issues, preferably with visual information.**

+About the full development of all variations: **no, No and again NO.** I don't have that much time or desire to deal with variations of a theme that I don't use myself.

 ## Known bugs

 1. Some accents not recolored (because some backgrounds/borders colored with *rgba(xx, xx, xx, xx)*, this different search);